If you are in business or planning to start one, you should know the single most powerful marketing tool.

 - There is a big difference between a website and a website DONE RIGHT.
 Do-it-yourself websites or websites without proper and thorough SEO applications will most likely never rank.

-- Strong visibility and searchability is key.
+- Strong visibility and searchability are key.
 Ranking for high search volume keywords in Google is very important if we want to steadily grow as a business.

 - No matter how good a website is, while good SEO will help, if you do not promote it, it will not work for you.
 Keep promoting it so people will get used to your site.